SOC105 Principles of Sociology (3)

 SOC355 Special Topics (3)

-Special topics courses are offered periodically as sociology electives when courses are developed that deviate from offerings of the established curriculum, but are nonetheless consistent with departmental goals, such as Appalachian studies, Gay and Lesbian Issues, or Communist Studies.
+Special topics courses are offered periodically as sociology electives when courses are developed that deviate from offerings of the established curriculum, but are nonetheless consistent with departmental goals.

 SOC381 Mexican-U.S. Border Studies Program (0-3)